vinitrshah03/Network-Packet-Analyzer/README.md

 - Make the above mentioned changes (optional)
 - Execute the python tool
 - View your captured data from the "pkt_data.txt" file

+Note: If you see (b'') in your pkt_data.txt under the payload field, then do not misunderstand this for an error.
+It just means that there was no payload found in the packet captured.

 Have a fun time seeing what your device does in the back when you are not doing anything or doing something on the network or on the Internet.